About

 WHAT WE DO

-We have one goal: To come alongside local ministries in South Asia.
+We have one goal: To come alongside local ministries in South Asia and Myanmar.

 Harvest Bridge does not create local ministries, but equips ministries that already have proven themselves to be effective.
 We join our brothers and sisters who have done much with little.